-We are accepting submissions for the Autumn 2017 issue.
+We are accepting submissions for the Winter 2017 issue.

 Both new and established writers are encouraged to submit.
 Our guidelines are subject to change.
 Please review them prior to submitting.